roadelou/allocator/README.md

 # Allocator

 Since the question was raised around me recently, I looked into memory allocation algorithms.
 In this repository, I have implemented a simple __First Fit__ allocation algorithm based on a __Circular Single Linked List__.
 The challendge here to implement this allocation mecanism without using a preexisting `malloc`.
-Instead here there is a limit on how many allocations can occur at one.
+Instead here there is a limit on how many allocations can occur at once.

 ## How it works